Migrant crossings spike as US plans to lift curb on asylum

 With COVID-19 cases in decline, the Biden administration has said it intends to end the use of Title 42 at the border on May 23.

-Several moderate Democrats have joined Republican leaders to call for an extension of Title 42 authority, most recently Sen. Chris Coons of Delaware on Sunday.
+Several moderate Democrats have joined Republican leaders to call for an extension of Title 42 authority.
 Sen. Mark Kelly, an Arizona Democrat up for election this year, toured the border last week and warned that the Biden administration is unprepared for asylum restrictions to be lifted.

+Human rights groups and other migrant advocates say the U.S. has a legal obligation to permit people to seek asylum and have called for the lifting of the public health order.
+“The United States can and must welcome people seeking asylum because it is the law, because it is right, and because we can,” the Catholic Legal Immigration Network said in a statement Monday to mark Holy Week.

-The rapid expulsions under Title 42 are a significant component of the increase.
+The rapid expulsions under Title 42 are a significant component of the recent increases.
 Migrants are turned back without any legal consequences, and many simply try to cross again and are therefore counted more than once in the total.

-More than half of the 221,303 stopped were quickly turned away, either to Mexico or their homelands, according to data supplied to a federal court in Texas as part of that state’s challenge of Biden administration immigration policies.
+More than half of the 221,303 stopped were quickly turned away, without being given a chance to apply for asylum, either to Mexico or their homelands, according to data supplied to a federal court in Texas as part of that state’s challenge of Biden administration immigration policies.

 Most of the rest were processed under immigration authority, known as Title 8, and their ultimate fate varies.
 About 34,000 were allowed to remain in the U.S. under parole, which will allow them to pursue asylum or legal residency through other avenues.
 If they are unsuccessful, they could face deportation.